 Since we aren’t a drop-off repair shop, it’s also up to mechanics to make sure that the patron spends time working on their bike, rather than just doing it for them.

 The clerking staff handle administrative duties during shifts.
 It’s usually up to clerks to greet patrons and drop-in volunteers, log them in to the Freehub computer system, and make sure they’ve signed the accident waiver.
-Beyond this, the clerk will also triage basic bike problems, trying to pair up each problem with a suitable mechanic.
+Beyond this, the clerk will also assist with tube patching, triage basic bike problems, and try to pair up each problem with a suitable mechanic.
 Clerks will also be responsible for accepting patrons’ payments and making sure that mechanics (and the manager) are spread evenly throughout the shop.

 Other Shop opportunities